Does Abuse Lead to Depression? Understanding the Link and Seeking Help

 Support Systems

 The availability of supportive relationships and access to mental health resources can mitigate the impact of abuse on mental health outcomes.
 Protective factors, such as parental warmth and supportive environments provided by family, friends, and community organizations, play a crucial role in reducing the negative impact of abuse.
-International Journal of Psychology highlights the importance of these support systems in fostering resilience.

 Psychological Mechanisms at Play